Michigan capital tax Guide

 Michigan Capital Gains Tax Deductions and Allowable Expenses

-I’ve seen investors in Detroit miss thousands in deductions because they didn’t track their expenses properly.
+I’ve seen investors in Detroit lose out on thousands of dollars in deductions because they didn’t keep good track of their expenses.
 That new furnace?
-Deductible.
+Deducible.
 Fresh paint?
 Not deductible (that’s maintenance).
-New kitchen cabinets?
-Deductible.
+New kitchen cupboards?
+Deductable.

-One area where Michigan does provide some relief: Michigan taxes capital gains like other income at the flat 4.25 percent rate, although people born before 1946 may be eligible for a subtraction from those taxes.
-For 2025, the investment income subtraction is limited to $14,688 if you are single or are married filing separately.
-For joint filers, it’s limited to $29,376.
+Michigan’s one bright spot: Michigan taxes capital gains at the flat 4.25 percent rate like other income, although people born before 1946 may get a subtraction from those taxes.
+If you are married, filing separately, or single, the investment income subtraction is limited to $14,688 for 2025.
+For joint filers, $29,376 is the upper limit.

 Michigan Capital Gains Tax Exemptions for Primary Residence Sales

-Here’s the good news for homeowners: Michigan generally follows the same exclusion rules as the IRS, allowing $250,000 of gain on home sales ($500,000 for married joint filers), if they owned and used the home as their principal residence for two out of the five years before the sale.
-In Michigan, any capital gains not subject to exclusions are taxed as ordinary income at 4.25%.
+Here’s the good news for homeowners: Michigan generally follows the same exclusion rules as the IRS, allowing $250,000 of gain on home sales ($500,000 for married joint filers) if they owned and used the home as their principal residence for two out of the five years before the sale.
+In Michigan, capital gains that don’t qualify for exclusions are taxed as ordinary income at 4.25%.

-This is huge.
-A typical Michigan homeowner selling their primary residence will not owe federal capital gains taxes.
-If you have lived in your house for at least two out of the last five years, you can exclude up to $250,000 in profits, or up to $500,000 if filing jointly with your spouse.
+This is a big deal.
+The average Michigan homeowner selling their primary residence will not be liable for any federal capital gains taxes.
+If you have lived in your home for at least two of the last five years, you can exclude up to $250,000 in profit or up to $500,000 if you are filing jointly with your spouse.

 Real Estate Capital Gains Tax Rules for Michigan Property Owners

-Consider depreciation recapture too.
-If you’ve been claiming depreciation on a rental property, you’ll owe federal taxes on that depreciation when you sell, even if you have no actual capital gain.
-Michigan taxes this recaptured depreciation as ordinary income at 4.25%.
+“What I tell investors is track everything.
+Every receipt, every improvement, every expense with respect to the property.
+I’ve helped Grand Rapids investors knock off over $20,000 of taxable gains by documenting capital improvements correctly.
+And don’t forget depreciation recapture.
+If you have been depreciating a rental property, you will owe federal taxes on that depreciation when you sell, even if you have no real capital gain.
+Michigan taxes this recapture of depreciation as ordinary income at 4.25%.

 Michigan Capital Gains Tax on Rental Property and Investment Real Estate

-Second, improvement tracking becomes critical.
-I worked with an investor who bought a rental in Ferndale for $180,000.
-Over five years, he spent $45,000 on a new roof, HVAC system, and kitchen renovation.
-When he sold for $280,000, his taxable gain was only $55,000 instead of $100,000 because he tracked his improvements properly.
+Secondly, tracking improvement is key.
+I teamed up with an investor who purchased a rental in Ferndale for $180,000.
+Over five years, he poured $45,000 into a new roof, HVAC system, and kitchen renovation.
+But because he kept track of his improvements properly, his taxable gain was only $55,000 when he sold for $280,000 (not $100,000).

 Agricultural Land and Farm Property Capital Gains Tax in Michigan

-However, farmers might qualify for federal Section 1202 qualified small business stock exemptions if their farm is structured as a corporation, or installment sale treatment to spread the tax burden over multiple years.
+But farmers could qualify for federal Section 1202 qualified small business stock exemptions if their farm is incorporated, or for installment sale treatment to spread the tax burden over several years.
+The secret of agricultural property is correct basis tracking.
+Many farm families have owned land for generations, and it can be difficult but important to determine the correct basis to minimize taxes.

 Michigan Stock Market Investment Capital Gains Tax Guidelines

-This creates planning opportunities.
-Since Michigan doesn’t reward long-term holding, you might harvest losses in December to offset gains, regardless of how long you’ve held the positions.
+It opens up planning opportunities.
+There is no reward for long-term holding in Michigan, so you can harvest losses in December to offset gains regardless of how long you have held the positions.

-Michigan residents with substantial investment portfolios should consider: tax-loss harvesting throughout the year, bunching gains and losses in the same tax year, timing sales around other income events, and using tax-advantaged accounts for high-turnover strategies.
+For Michigan residents with sizable investment portfolios, consider tax-loss harvesting throughout the year, bunching gains and losses into the same tax year, timing sales around other income events, and taking advantage of tax-advantaged accounts for high-turnover strategies.

 Michigan Capital Gains Tax on Mutual Funds and ETF Investments

-Index funds and ETFs tend to be more tax-efficient than actively managed mutual funds because they generate fewer taxable distributions.
-This efficiency becomes more valuable when you’re paying both federal and state taxes on the distributions.
+Index funds and ETFs tend to be more tax-efficient than actively managed mutual funds, as they generate fewer taxable distributions.
+The more valuable this efficiency is, the more you’ll be paying federal and state taxes on the distributions.

 Cryptocurrency and Digital Asset Capital Gains Tax in Michigan

-Michigan treats cryptocurrency and digital assets like any other capital asset.
-Sell Bitcoin, Ethereum, or any other crypto for a profit, and you’ll owe 4.25% to the state.
+Michigan treats digital assets and cryptocurrencies like any other capital asset.
+If you make a profit selling Bitcoin, Ethereum, or any other crypto, you’ll owe the state 4.25%.

-This includes: trading one cryptocurrency for another, using crypto to purchase goods or services, converting crypto back to dollars, and mining rewards (taxed as ordinary income when received, then capital gains treatment on any subsequent appreciation).
+This is buying one crypto with another, buying goods or services with crypto, exchanging crypto for dollars, and mining rewards (taxed as ordinary income at receipt, then capital gains treatment on any appreciation thereafter).

-The challenge with crypto is tracking your basis and holding periods across multiple transactions and exchanges.
-Michigan doesn’t care about these complexities, it just wants its 4.25% of any net gains.
+Crypto’s problem is keeping track of your basis and holding times for multiple transactions and exchanges.
+Michigan doesn’t care about these complexities; it just wants its 4.25 percent of any net gains.

-Personal property sales (like cars, boats, or furniture) are generally not taxable unless you’re in the business of selling them or they’ve appreciated significantly above their original purchase price.
+Sales of personal property (like cars, boats, furniture, etc.) are generally not taxable unless you are in the business of selling them or they have appreciated substantially over their original purchase price.

 Michigan Small Business Sale Capital Gains Tax Considerations

-Key considerations include: asset sale vs. stock sale structure, allocation of purchase price among different assets, Section 1202 qualified small business stock exclusion (federal only), installment sale treatment, and depreciation recapture on business assets.
+If you sell a business in Michigan, you will pay a capital gains tax on the increase in value over what you paid for the business.
+Key considerations include: asset sale vs. stock sale structure, allocation of purchase price among the various assets, Section 1202 qualified small business stock exclusion (federal only), treatment of installment sale, and depreciation recapture on business assets.

-If you’re considering selling your Michigan business, companies like Blue Moon Acquisitions can help you understand the tax implications and structure the transaction to minimize your overall tax burden.
+Since Michigan does not distinguish between long-term and short-term gains, federal planning techniques are important in minimizing the overall tax liability.
+If you are thinking about selling your Michigan House, companies like Blue Moon Acquisitions can help you understand the tax consequences and structure the transaction in a way that minimizes your overall tax burden.

 Retirement Account Capital Gains Tax Implications in Michigan

-This makes Roth conversions particularly attractive for Michigan residents.
-You pay the 4.25% state tax on the conversion amount, but all future growth and withdrawals are tax-free.
+Roth conversions are especially attractive to residents of Michigan.
+You will pay the state tax of 4.25% on the amount you convert, but any future growth and withdrawals are tax-free.

 Estate Planning and Capital Gains Tax in Michigan Inheritance Laws